-In the sites browser, navigate to the home page of the master language of the site and then tap or click the page to select it and then tap or click Edit in the menu bar.
+In the sites browser, navigate to the home page of the master language of the site and then select the page to select it and then select Edit in the menu bar.

 In the editor, select the Page Information button in the toolbar and then View as published.

 In the tab that opens, copy the path of the content from the address bar.
 It will look something like